Bettelion-Food-Truck/Build-A-Bettel/README.md

 - `"items"`: the names of the items belonging to the part
 - `"colorMode"`: Can be `"fill"`, `"multiply"`, `"manual"` or `null`.
 See the next section, item variants, for details.
 - `"colors"`: 6-character strings containing the the hexcodes of colors.
+- `"movement"`: Optional.
+Structure to define capability and limits of part movement.
+Sub values are `"x"`, `"y"`, and `"scale"`.
+X and Y may be true, false, or an object with `"min"` and `"max"`.
+Min and max are offsets limits.
+Scale adjusts how much the controls move the part.
 - `"noneAllowed"`: `true` if this part is optional, false otherwise
 - `"hidePartList"`: `true` to remove the category from the part list.
 This is used if there is only one option for a body.